10 Ways to Get Better Sleep

 If you’re like most Americans, you have spent some days feeling tired and sleepy.
-Adults should get seven to eight hours of sleep each night (NIH), but more than 25% of the U.S. population report occasionally not getting enough sleep, and 10% experience chronic insomnia (cdc.gov).
+Adults should get seven to nine hours of sleep each night, but more than 25% of the U.S. population report occasionally not getting enough sleep, and 10% experience chronic insomnia (cdc.gov).

 Don’t be fooled into thinking that you can function on a smaller amount of sleep than normal and not have it catch up with you.
 Even if you don’t keep track of the sleep that you are missing out on, your body does.

-Daytime sleepiness could be a result of many different things- from stress to environmental factors, or something more serious.
+Daytime sleepiness can be caused by many different things- from stress to environmental factors, or something more serious.
 The following are the most common sleep disorders:

 Insomnia – difficulty falling asleep or staying asleep.